October Technology 2019

 - Scroll down on the left hand side to Keynote.

-- Open the Keynote settings and make sure that iCloud is turned on.
+- Open the Keynote settings and make sure to enable document storage.

 - Repeat these steps for Numbers and Pages.